Alex-X-W/Alex-X-W.github.io/_includes/posts/2017-09-10-dialog_rerank/en.md

 ## 1. Intro
 This is a summary from my work in [Laiye, Inc](http://www.laiye.com).
+I will be mainly looking at the processes not specific algorithems or models.
 ### 1.1 Our Context
 Customer service covers from presale to postsale, traditionally this work relies heavily on humans.
 But with a QA bot, we can:
 * alleviate CSR's(Customer Service Representitive) workload, and raise the efficiency, (statistics from [Laiye, Inc](http://www.laiye.com) has shown a leap from 1:100 CSR-User rate to 1:400!)